Killdeer: Feeding

 The killdeer feeds primarily on insects (especially beetles and flies), in addition to millipedes, worms, snails, spiders, and some seeds.
 It opportunistically takes tree frogs and dead minnows.
 It forages almost exclusively in fields (no matter the tide), especially those with short vegetation and with cattle (which likely shorten the vegetation) and standing water.
 Standing water alone does not have a significant effect on field choice unless combined with cattle.
 Viable disseminules can be recovered from killdeer feces, indicating that this bird is important in transporting aquatic organisms.

 The killdeer uses visual cues to forage.
 An example of this is "foot-trembling", where it stands on one foot, shaking the other in shallow water for about five seconds, pecking at any prey stirred up.
 When feeding in fields, it sometimes follows plows to take earthworms disturbed to the surface.
 The female forages significantly more than the male during most stages of breeding.
 The former feeds the most before and during egg-laying, the least when incubation starts (as little time to feed remains), with a return to high levels after.
 During the nonbreeding season, the killdeer forages during the night, depending on the lunar cycle.
 When the moon is full, it feeds more at night and roosts more during the day.
 Foraging at night has benefits for this bird, including increased insect abundance and reduced predation.

 Predators and parasites

 The killdeer is parasitized by acanthocephalans, cestodes, nematodes, and trematodes.
-It is preyed upon by herring gulls, common crows, raccoons, and striped skunks.
+It is preyed upon by American herring gulls, common crows, raccoons, and striped skunks.
 The mentioned birds and other avian predators are the majority of predators in some areas during the breeding season.
 Predation is not limited to eggs and chicks: mustelids, for example, can kill incubating adults.